WildChild83/BlastForth/README.md

 See the file *Word-Reference.md* in this folder for a list of all the words provided by BlastForth.

-# How to Build a Project
+# How to Use BlastForth

 ### 1) Acquire the BlastForth source code.